monix/monix-connect/docs/redis.md

 ## Codecs

 In the previous sections it was shown how to create a connection to redis and to start using the `RedisCmd` with its different redis modules.
-The connection that we created was a resource that provided a `RedisCmd[String, String]` was expecting `Strings` for both _Keys_ and _Values_.
-In order to decide how do we want our redis connection to encode and decode k and v, we would need to pass a custom `Codec` both for key and value.
+The created connection was exposed within a cats resource as `RedisCmd[String, String]`, meaning that it expects `Strings` for both _Keys_ and _Values_.
+In order to decide how do we want our redis connection to encode and decode **k** and **v**, we would need to pass a custom `Codec` both for key and value.
 A `Codec` is a sealed trait conformed by `UTFCodec` and `ByteArrayCodec`, in which you can create instances of those from its companion object with the respective signatures `utf` and `byteArray`, see below snippet:

 ```scala